COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 conda create -n myenv python=3.6.5
 ```

-Go to the root directory of this project file and install the dependencies using the following command in the prompt.
+Go to the root directory of the main project file and install the dependencies using the following command in the prompt.
 ```
 pip install -r requirements.txt
 ```